 Other Funds (Unrestricted Designated, Restricted Expendable, etc.)

-Forms may be obtained from the Office of Financial Services or downloaded and printed at Budget Transfers/Adjustments form (a Microsoft Excel file).
-Forms should be mailed (by intra-campus mail or email) to the Financial Services Office.
-Please allow a minimum of one week for processing.
+- Budget Transfer Forms may be obtained from the Office of Financial Services or downloaded and printed at Budget Transfers/Adjustments form (a Microsoft Excel file).

-- Forwards the request to the Office of Financial Services via printed form or e-mail.
+- FMU employee forwards the Budget Transfer Form to the Office of Financial Services via printed form or e-mail (please allow a minimum of one week for processing).